giodani97/Lenovo-E560-OpenCore/README.md

 ![Example](./screenshot/Screenshot_5.png)

 #### 9. FileVault
-This is optional, but if you are transitioning from Clover and you have FileVault activated, follow the steps from the FileVault Section on the [OpenCore Vanilla Desktop Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/security#FileVault)
+This is optional but if you are transitioning from Clover and you have FileVault activated or you just want to activate FileVault, change `FirmwareVolume` to YES.

 #### 10. Save your config.plist and place the *OC* folder inside the *EFI* folder of your boot volume